FelysNeko/Felys-Project/README.md

 ## Current Version
 Run `make` To compile (using clang) the program and create a temperary folder for `.o` files.
 You can find this script in my other repo: [Code-Collection](https://github.com/Jhanny-Kin/Code-Collection/blob/main/Make/makefile), modify the top four variables to customize the script.
 You can execute it by `./felys workplace.ely` or `./felys workplace.ely debug` for debugging output.
 You may find a heaviside function demo in [felys/workplace.ely](felys/workplace.ely).
-There is the [disign explanation(CHN)](https://www.bilibili.com/read/readlist/rl738985).
+Here is the [disign explanation(CHN)](https://www.bilibili.com/read/readlist/rl738985).

 ### Operation
 * arithmatic: `+` `-` `*` `/`